Procisz/NAVA/README.md

 - Search function: Search by typing is available.
 Unfortunately, a known bug was not fixed due to lack of time.
 - Pagination function: The number of items to show can be changed to any numeric value.

+## Data

+- A json file was used to provide all of the data displayed on the table